THE HAVARD FAMILY

 have all begun to prepare for bed.

-A child cries out and a mother stoops to pat his cheek, the firelight flickers and
+A child cries out and a mother stoops to pat his cheek, the firelight flickers and the

-answered by 'ole Tige.
+'ole Tige.
 Texas history is being made.

 NO LONELINESS IN THE LARGE FAMILY